- Taxes

 - File a claim with the IRS to recoup the excess payment.
 This may be necessary if the employee is no longer on your payroll and there are no other options to adjust future withholding.

-Use Form 941-X, Adjusted Employer's Quarterly Federal Tax Return or Claim for Refund, or Form 944-X, Adjusted Employer's Annual Federal Tax Return or Claim for Refund to make the make an adjustment in withholding or a claim for refund.
+Use Form 941-X, Adjusted Employer's Quarterly Federal Tax Return or Claim for Refund, or Form 944-X, Adjusted Employer's Annual Federal Tax Return or Claim for Refund, to adjust withholding or a claim for refund.
 If you do nothing, the employee can claim the excess payment as a tax credit on an income tax return.

 -